Peripheral nerve tumors care at Mayo Clinic

 Peripheral nerve tumor consultation at Mayo Clinic

-Mayo Clinic doctors are trusted and respected for their expertise in diagnosing and treating every type of peripheral nerve tumor, from routine to complex.
-These experts provide comprehensive care for adults and children with peripheral nerve tumors.
+Mayo Clinic experts are trusted and respected for their expertise in diagnosing and treating every type of peripheral nerve tumor, from the routine to the complex.
+They provide comprehensive care for adults and children with peripheral nerve tumors.

 Other treatments such as stereotactic radiosurgery, chemotherapy, radiation therapy and proton therapy may be options in certain situations.
 Physical medicine and rehabilitation specialists can help you recover function after treatment.

 Occasionally, children and adolescents get some type of nerve tumor.
 Mayo Clinic treatment teams in Minnesota have experience treating tumors and will make appropriate recommendations.

 Your child's treatment team can include doctors trained in treating conditions of the brain, muscles and nerves.
 Members of the team may include pediatric neurologists and pediatric neurosurgeons, doctors trained in hereditary conditions (geneticists), and specialists trained in physical medicine and rehabilitation.

 Providers at Mayo Clinic care for you as an individual.
 They take the time to listen to you and work with you to develop a treatment plan that fits your goals and needs.
 Their collaborative approach means your care is efficient.
 In many cases you can be diagnosed and start treatment in just a few days.

 Expertise and rankings